ms/buildtogether.tech/collaborate/index.md

 they will often solve their own problem along the way.

 <div class="callout" markdown="1">
 ### Triage

 As we will see in <span x="process"></span>, one purpose of a schedule is to tell you when to start cutting corners.
 Similarly, one of the main reasons to keep issues in one place is to help you prioritize them when time starts to run short.
 </div>

+## Labeling Issues

+The bigger a project gets, the harder it is to find things.
+Issue trackers therefore let project members add <span g="issue_label">labels</span> to issues to make things easier to search and organize.
+Labels are also often called tags; whatever term is used, each one is just a descriptive word or two.

+GitHub allows project owners to define any labels they want.
+A small project should always use some variation on these three:

+Bug*
+:   Something should work but doesn't.

+Enhancement
+:   Something that someone wants added to the software.

+Task
+:   something needs to be done, but won't show up in code (e.g., organizing the
+    next team meeting).

+Projects also often use:

+Question
+:   where is something or how is something supposed to work?
+As noted above,
+    issues with this label can often be recycled as documentation.

+Discussion or Proposal
+:   something the team needs to make a decision about or a concrete proposal to
+    resolve such a discussion.
+All issues can have discussion: this category is for issues that start that way.
+(Issues that are initially questions are often relabeled as discussions or proposals after some back and forth.)

+The labels listed above identify the kind of work an issue describes.
+A separate set of labels can be used to indicate the state of an issue:

+Urgent
+:   Work needs to be done right away.
+(This label is typically reserved for
+    security fixes).

+Current
+:   This issue is included in the current round of work.

+Next
+:   This issue is (probably) going to be included in the next round.

+Eventually
+:   Someone has looked at the issue and believes it needs to be tackled, but
+    there's no immediate plan to do it.

+Won't Fix
+:   Someone has decided that the issue isn't going to be addressed, either
+    because it's out of scope or because it's not actually a bug.
+Once an issue has been marked this way, it is usually then closed.
+When this happens, send the issue's creator a note explaining why the issue won't be addressed and encourage them to continue working with the project.

+Duplicate
+:   This issue is a duplicate of one that's already in the system.
+Issues
+    marked this way are usually also then closed; this is another opportunity to encourage people to stay involved.

+Some projects use labels corresponding to upcoming assignments instead of Current, Next, and Eventually.
+This approach works well in the short term, but becomes unwieldy as labels with names like `exercise-14` pile up.
+Instead, a project team will usually create a <span g="milestone">milestone</span>, which is a set of issues and pull requests in a single project repository.
+GitHub milestones can have a due date and display aggregate progress toward completion, so the team can easily see when work is due and how much is left to be done.

 ## Other Ways to Communicate